-These Eggless Gingerbread Cookies are soft, perfectly spiced, and chewy but sturdy enough to be decorated.
-And oh-so-delicious.
-The perfect addition to your Christmas table!
+These Eggless Gingerbread Cookies are soft, perfectly spiced, chewy, sturdy enough to be decorated, and oh-so delicious.
+They’re the perfect addition to your Christmas table!
 The recipe includes step-by-step photos and lots of tips.

-These Eggless Gingerbread cookies are my kid’s favorites.
-In fact, I was a little surprised to see how they liked these cookies that have lots of warm spices.
-But they LOVED them.
+These Eggless Gingerbread cookies are my kids’ favorites.
+In fact, I was a little surprised to see how they liked these cookies with lots of warm spices.
+But they loved them.
 I made more batches of gingerbread cookies than any other kind this year.

-I love to bring these eggless cookies for the school Christmas party – we have two every year- and we also gave them away as a gift to our neighbors, along with a homemade vanilla extract bottle.
+I love to bring these eggless cookies to the school Christmas party—we have two every year—and we also give them away as a gift to our neighbors, along with a homemade vanilla extract bottle.

 These little eggless gingerbread cookies make the perfect addition to your Christmas table.

 They’re soft, spiced, and chewy but sturdy enough to be decorated.
-BTW, I used eggless royal icing to decorate the cookies.
+By the way, I used eggless royal icing to decorate the cookies.
 It works wonderfully.

-They are very easy to make– you know, easy is my second name- and so cute and so delicious that they are pretty much irresistible.
+They are very easy to make—you know, easy is my second name—and they are so cute and delicious that they are pretty much irresistible.

 We’re ready for you, Santa!!